Dua Lipa's take on tourist fashion is anything but cheesy - ExBulletin

 “delayed flight = tourist mode,” she captioned her post.

-Related: Dua Lipa enjoys island life in tiny bikinis and a cutout cover-up

-Dua’s latest vacation snaps come just hours after she was shared another photo shot of her trip abroad with her new boyfriend Romain Gavras.
+Dua’s latest vacation snaps come just hours after she shared another photo from her trip abroad with her new boyfriend Romain Gavras.

-Captioned ‘v happy summer bean’, the ‘Don’t Start Now’ singer showed off what else she had packed in her suitcase, and modeled a pink and purple check bikini below the boobs at the beach , a chartreuse mini dress with black lace detailing and a pair of strappy heels for a night out on the town, and a white halter neck dress during the day.
+Captioned “v happy summer bean 🌱,” the “Don’t Start Now” singer showed off what else she had packed in her suitcase, and modeled a pink and purple checkered bikini below her boobs at the beach, a chartreuse mini dress with black lace detailing and a pair of strappy heels for a night out on the town, and a white halter neck dress during the day.

 |